 Guidance for bioaccumulation assessment under REACH

-The Guidance on IR&CSR Chapter R.11: PBT/vPvB assessment (ECHA 2017) more specifically deal with the use and applicability of different types of existing tests for bioaccumulation assessment.
+The Guidance on IR&CSR Chapter R.11: PBT/vPvB assessment (ECHA 2017) more specifically deals with the use and applicability of different types of existing tests for bioaccumulation assessment.
 The Guidance on IR&CSR Chapter R.7c: Endpoint specific guidance (ECHA 2014b) gives the background on specific endpoints and interpretation as well as use of existing guideline tests with respect to REACH.

 Assessment levels and required information under REACH